-There aren’t any special enrollment periods required to sign up for a QSEHRA—employers can enroll at any point during the year.
+Organizations don’t need any special enrollment periods to sign up for a QSEHRA—employers can enroll at any point during the year.
 In addition, offering your employees a QSEHRA qualifies them for a 60-day special enrollment period to shop for an individual health insurance policy on the individual market outside of the annual open enrollment period.

 When can my employees purchase individual health plans with MEC?